 Pochmann, Henry A. GERMAN CULTURE IN AMERICA: PHILOSOPHICAL AND LITERARY

 INFLUENCES 1600-1900.
 Madison: The University of Wisconsin Press, 1961.

 Whitehead, Fred; Muhrer, Verle; eds.
 FREETHOUGHT ON THE AMERICAN FRONTIER.
 Buffalo: Prometheus Books, 1992.
 (This anthology contains a selection on the St. Louis Movement by Denton J. Snider [pp. 69-85].
 I have not compared this selection with the one in Goetzmann.)

 Cowan, Bainard; Kronick, Joseph G.; eds.
 THEORIZING AMERICAN LITERATURE: HEGEL, THE SIGN, AND HISTORY.
 Baton Rouge: Louisiana State University Press, 1991. ix, 294 pp. (This is nearly a complete waste of time.)

-I don’t whether anything else of substance has been accomplished since 1973, so I would recommend beginning with Goetzmann, and then following its bibliography, which includes primary works by the American Hegelians.
+I don’t know whether anything else of substance has been accomplished since 1973, so I would recommend beginning with Goetzmann, and then following its bibliography, which includes primary works by the American Hegelians.
 With the exception of the 2-volume autobiography of Moncure Conway, I have never seen any of their works in used bookstores.
 I have found some of the works of Denton Snider available from rare book dealers on the Internet.